tthoeye/educal/README.md

 A school needs to be created by filling out the register form.
 Both a school and first user will be created.
 This first user is an admin of the school and can add more users from the dashboard.
 If you want to add an account, without adding a school, the user needs to be added from an existing school's dashboard.
+Upon adding a user from a school's dashboard, an email will be sent to the new user, asking to setup a password.

 ## Login
 Login by clicking on login.
 Depending on the role of the currently logged in user you can perform certain actions